oscarplatoon/ice-cream-and-freezers/README.md

 - What are essential classes?
 - What attributes will each class have?
-- What interface will each class provide?
+- What interface will each class provide?--- LAST
 - How will the classes interact with each other?
 - Which classes will inherit from others, if any?